canonical/snapd/interfaces/builtin/README.md

           plug-attributes:
             content: $SLOT(content)

-In these situations often auto-connection is granted then by default if the publisher matches as well.
+In these situations auto-connection is often granted by default if the publisher also matches.

 Some interfaces might need complex policies that mix many of these patterns, for example, shared-memory: